Behind every good Gunpla paint job is a solid coat of primer.

 But what is primer?
 A primer is a preparatory undercoat put on materials before painting.
 Priming ensures better adhesion of paint to the surface, increases paint durability, and provides additional protection for the material being painted.

 In short, primer is a sort of paint that bonds to the material, making other paints hold on better.
 There are many different types of primers and many different brands for hobby painting.
-For this tutorial I will be focusing on Vallejos primer, as straight out of the bottle it can be used for airbrushing.
-However, if you don’t have access to Vallejos, the results tend to be the same from other companies if you follow the steps on the can.
+For this tutorial I will be focusing on Vallejo primer, as straight out of the bottle it can be used for airbrushing.
+However, if you don’t have access to Vallejo, the results tend to be the same from other companies if you follow the steps on the can.

 When it comes to modeling, not only does primer help paint better stay on the kit, but it also influences the top coat’s color.
 In this tutorial, I’ve painted some ordinary plastic spoons (great for testing paint and primer before using it on your models!) in the three main colors of primer that modelers use: white, grey, and black.